 Match-Ups

 These are estimates based on my personal experience at FNM and local PTQs.
-Please feel free to help out.
+(Let me know if you have differing experiences or tips!)

 Black White Tokens: 66%

 We nearly always outrun them, our Wraths get under their skin, our life gain is better than their Bitterblossom pains, and Overrun just rocks the house.
 We worry about Zealous Persecution (until we play a Liege) and Glorious Anthem should always be a target for our Qasalis.
-In general, we have answers for their threats and they don’t have enough for ours.
+In general, we have answers for their threats more often than they have enough for ours.

 We throw a monkey wrench in their plans every time we play Kitchen Finks.
 They can’t block our flyers.
 If Ajani Goldmane stays in play, they lose.
 If they use all their burn spells for removal, they lose.
 If the game reaches turn 7+, they lose.
 This is a strong match-up as long as we main deck Kitchen Finks and 3+ Paths for their Hellspark Elementals.